You just wrote your first AMAZING script, or maybe you’ve written a couple of scripts.

 They are allowing only amateur screenwriters to submit their screenplay to be judged by a panel of professionals.

 Along with winning $35,000 in cash.

 If you’re not signed by an agent after winning or even placing high, you will be.
 If you have no producer contacts, you will have them.

 This is what you do:

-Gravitate to the register/ sign-in button under how to apply here.
+Navigate to the register/sign-in button under how to apply at this link.

 Register if you’re a first time user.

 After you register you can log in like normal.
 Then you will be prompted to begin the 7 step application process.